 I started studying the starter circuit and noticed that the solenoid has two separate sets of electrical windings.
 One set is called the "pull" set, and the other is the "hold" set.
 The pull set is much stronger than the hold set, which is made possible by more loops of wire.
 What is interesting is that the pull set gets its ground path through the windings of the electric motor.
 The hold windings get a separate ground path directly to the chassis ground.
 So, when you turn the key in the ignition switch, electricity has to flow through the mile of wire between the ignition switch to the solenoid, then through another few miles of wire that are the pull windings of the solenoid, and then through another million miles of wire that are the electric motor windings.
 When everything works right, the solenoid pull windings yank on the iron core, which engages the Bendix drive.
 The other end of the iron core energizes the motor windings.
 That gets the motor spinning, but in doing so kills the ground path of the pull windings, so the hold windings keep everything going until the ignition key is released.
 The problem with this design is all the light-years worth of wiring.

 My theory is that the resistance of all that wire increases with age.
 Thus, when these vehicles were new, the system would work fine for years and years.
 The reason replacing the starter with a rebuilt one does not solve the problem is that these rebuilt starters have old wiring in them.
 When Bosch rebuilds the starter, the motor section just gets new brushes, bushings, and maybe an occasional armature and solenoid.
-And since these vehicles have been out of p for so long, brand new Bosch starters of this design are no longer available.
+And since these vehicles have been out of production for so long, brand new Bosch starters of this design are no longer available.

 Our first solution was to replace the starter with a brand new one of a completely different gear reduction design, often referred to as “high torque."
 The gear reduction concept itself is not new—Chrysler products have been using the design since the '50s.
 If you're a true gearhead, you probably always wondered why a 1966 Dodge Dart has such a wheezy sound when it was cranked over to start.
 Well, it's the gear reduction starter.
 By using a gear reduction principle, a smaller but faster spinning (4.44:1 in this case) electric motor can produce more torque with less current (the GoWesty starters produce between 40-75% more torque than the original Bosch starter).